 On the nose there’s Lemon, Floral Honey, Vanilla and Caramel while on the palate is Caramel and Honey, Toffee and Fudge along with creamy Vanilla and fresh fruit in the form of Green Apple, Pear, Lemon and even a touch of Grape.

 The Scores: About the Scoring System

-Smell: 16 / 20.
-Fresh and Fruity but complimented with a pleasant caramel / fudge character.
+Smell: Fresh and Fruity Speyside complimented by a pleasant caramel / fudge character.

 Taste: Not the most complex but what it does, it does well enough.

 Value for Money: It’s not a classic but it won’t break the bank either.

 Overall: 38.5 / 50.
 Perhaps doesn’t quite live up to the standard of the famous 12 year old, but not an unpleasant dram by any means.
 A winner if you’re looking for a light bodied, easy drinking malt with a fresh Speyside character that’s both available and affordable.